CdrikPxL/RetroDiction/README.md

 #### Icons (Genre & Misc)
-All System Logos are from viking's excellent Silver Ring Clear Logos Set.
-Exceptions are listed seperately below.
-Original dimensions of logos (set) was 1506x756, they were downsized to 320x161 for this theme.
+All icons are from Game-icons.net, excepetions are listed seperately.

 <details>
   <summary>Expand Icon Credits</summary>
+To be added!
 </details>